gogrow-dev/belongs_to_polymorphic/README.md

 An ActiveRecord extension defining the concept *belongs to polymorphic*, which allows us to use polymorphic associations (belongs_to) and restrict which classes are allowed to be related to.

-The base idea and code was taken from this blogpost: [Improve ActiveRecord Polymorphic Associations - Head of engineering at Product Hunt](https://blog.rstankov.com/allowed-class-names-in-activerecord-polymorphic-associations/).
+The base idea was taken from this blogpost: [Improve ActiveRecord Polymorphic Associations - Head of engineering at Product Hunt](https://blog.rstankov.com/allowed-class-names-in-activerecord-polymorphic-associations/).

 ## Installation